braintree/braintree_php/README.md

 ## HHVM Support

-The Braintree PHP SDK will run on HHVM >= 3.4.2.
+The Braintree PHP library will run on HHVM >= 3.4.2.

 ## Google App Engine